-Inhaling hydrogen may help reduce lung damage in critically ill patientsMay 16th, 2011 in Medical research /
+Inhaling hydrogen may help reduce lung damage in critically ill patientsMay 16, 2011 in Medicine & Health / Medical research

 Inhaling small amounts of hydrogen in addition to concentrated oxygen may help stem the damage to lung tissue that can occur when critically ill patients are given oxygen for long periods of time, according to a rat model study conducted by researchers in Pittsburgh.
 The study also found hydrogen initiates activation of heme-oxygenase (HO-1), an enzyme that protects lung cells.